-Using Restylane to treat forehead rhytids is efficacious, easy, and safe, and is of great benefit to patients who will appreciate the quick procedure with no recovery period.
+Using Restylane to treat forehead rhytids is efficacious, easy, and safe, and is of great benefit to patients, who appreciate the quick procedure with no recovery period.

-Rhytids that horizontally traverse the forehead occur as a result of facial aging.
-Repeated muscle motion in the frontalis muscle from facial expressions often cause these lines to appear.
-And, when the effects of gravity set in, these wrinkles become static, persisting even when the face is at rest.
+Forehead rhytids are wrinkles that horizontally traverse the forehead and occur as a result of facial aging.
+Repeated muscle motion in the frontalis muscle from facial expressions often causes these lines to appear.
+When the effects of gravity set in, these wrinkles become static, persisting even when the face is at rest.

-Treating these wrinkles may be done through the reconditioning of the skin, skin resurfacing techniques, or the replenishment of volume to aging skin through dermal fillers like Restylane.
-If the wrinkle is particularly deep or is exacerbated by the contraction of the underlying muscle, a combination treatment of Restylane with a botulinum toxin like Botox can be used to prevent muscle movement and provide a better outcome.
+For forehead rhytids that are particularly deep or exacerbated by the contraction of the underlying muscle, a combination treatment of Restylane with a botulinum toxin like Botox can be used to prevent muscle movement and provide a better outcome.
 The choice of treatment will depend on the severity of the condition.

-Most common side effects and how to best prevent them
+Common side effects and how to prevent them

-This treatment produces side effects that are minimal and usually limited to injection-related reactions, such as bruising, swelling or bleeding.
-The patient can manage the effects by applying ice to reduce swelling, and by avoiding alcohol intake to minimize any bleeding and bruising.
-In the week after treatment, the patient should also avoid exposure to the sun or to heat.
+This treatment produces side effects that are minimal and typically limited to injection-related reactions, such as bruising, swelling and/or bleeding.
+The patient can manage this by applying ice to reduce swelling, and avoiding alcohol intake.
+In the week after treatment, the patient should also avoid exposure to the sun and to heat.